-I don't use High Gloss paper unless the image is, for example a polished car that has a shiny appearance.
-In my opinion printing on glossy paper downgrades many good images.
+I don't select High Gloss paper unless the image is, for example a polished car that has shiny paint.
+In my opinion, Printing on glossy paper downgrades many great images.

-What is a professional photo? -
+What is a professional photograph? -

 One that is high end magazine quality, or one people are prepared to buy.